BLOG

 Instead, it would typically result in an adjustment to inventory, not revenue.
 If a company were to misrepresent its value by recording revenue for unsold goods, it could be considered financial statement manipulation, which is a serious offense and could lead to criminal prosecution for those involved.

-A couple of other reasons companies may utilize cost recovery over other revenue recognition standards include:
+A couple of other reasons companies may utilize cost recovery over other methods include:

 • Legal compliance: As mentioned, the cost recovery method aligns with ASC 606 and IFRS 15 standards, can help you avoid misrepresenting your books, and can even keep you out of legal trouble.